onedata/onedata-documentation/docs/user-guide/data-transfers.md

-# Data Transfer
+# Data transfers

 [toc][]

-## 🚧 Under construction! 🚧

-This section is still a work-in-progress and may have errors or missing information.

 ## Overview

 Data transfer is a process of moving data between providers within the Onedata system.
-This operation is asynchronous and may take a considerable amount of time depending on the size of the data being transferred.
+This operation runs in the background and may take a considerable amount of time depending on the size of the data being transferred.

 There are three types of data transfers supported: